 Toilets are only able to accommodate one household at a time so don’t leave it too late!

-Our Midland Tearooms will remain closed for now.
-However there are vending machines with hot drink options, cold refreshments, tray bakes and confectionary available and these can be enjoyed in our allocated seating area.
+The Midland Tearoom is now closed, however there are vending machines with hot drink, cold refreshments, and confectionary which can be enjoyed in our allocated seating area.
 Food and drink are not allowed to be consumed in our exhibition galleries in order to help us keep them safe.

 You can also bring a picnic with you to enjoy on picnic benches around our museum.
 Please remember to keep our outdoor spaces tidy and bring any rubbish with you.

 Our gift shop will be open but with fewer people in store.
 Please continue to keep a safe distance in store and give others space.
 Cash is accepted but contactless payment is advised where possible.
 We have also extended our refund policy to 60 days on all items (except earrings and food).